Appdynamics/apm-game/README.md

 - **Modifiers** change the behaviour of a call.
 To use them provide an object notation for your call.
 As you can see in the example above, you can combine modifiers as you like:
   - `probability: <value>`: Execute this line of code with the probability of `<value>`.
 Provide a float for `<value>` between 0 and 1, where 0 means 0% and 1 means 100%.
-  - `schedule: <cron>`: Execute this line of code, only if the given `<cron>` expression is matched.
+  - `schedule: <cron>` (only nodejs): Execute this line of code, only if the given `<cron>` expression is matched.
 If you provide an expression with five fields, it is assumed that you start with minutes.
 If you provide seven fields, the first is assumed to be seconds and the last is assumed to be years.

 ### Databases